WICG/controlled-frame/SecurityPrivacyQuestionnaire.md

 ## [2.17 Do features in your specification enable origins to downgrade default security protections?](https://www.w3.org/TR/security-privacy-questionnaire/#relaxed-sop)

-No, there's no ability for specific origins to downgrade default security protections within their embedding environment.

-However, Controlled Frame allows embedders to interact with embedded content in ways that support enabling the [motivating use cases](https://wicg.github.io/controlled-frame/#motivating-applications).
+Controlled Frame allows embedders to interact with embedded content in ways that support enabling the [motivating use cases](https://wicg.github.io/controlled-frame/#motivating-applications).
 These support interacting with content in ways that are impossible when the default security protections are engaged and precisely followed.

+For example:

+  * Controlled Frame itself is a workaround of X-Frame-Options and frame-ancestors CSP.

+  * WebRequest provides a way to remove security related headers of embedded content.

+  * Script injection is a workaround of SOP as it lets a developer control script executed on another origin.

 ## [2.18 What happens when a document that uses your feature is kept alive in BFCache (instead of getting destroyed) after navigation, and potentially gets reused on future navigations back to the document?](https://www.w3.org/TR/security-privacy-questionnaire/#bfcache)